 Research Assistant I

 Megan graduated from Barrett, the Honors College at Arizona State University with a B.S. in Psychology and a B.S. in Anthropology in 2022, where she was involved in research in social psychology and well-being.
 Megan spent one year at the Translational Genomics Research Institute as an Associate Bioinformatician, where she worked on characterizing RNA in biofluids across different neurological disorders.
-She currently works with magnetoencephalography (MEG) data, submillimeter MRI, and neuropsychological assessment to better understand cognitive aging at the DICoN Lab.
-In the future, she hopes to pursue a PhD in Clinical Psychology and focus on understanding the impact of contextual factors on the brain and their cumulative impact on cognitive aging.
+She then spent three years in the DICoN Lab at the Institute for Human Neuroscience working with magnetoencephalography (MEG) data, submillimeter MRI, and neuropsychological assessment to better understand cognitive aging.
+Currently, she is pursuing her PhD in Clinical Psychology at the University of Kansas, where she conducts research in the BRANCH Lab to understand more about women's health and cognitive aging.

-I currently work with neuroimaging data (magnetoencephalography and structural MRI) and neuropsychological assessment to better understand cognitive aging.
+At the DICoN Lab I used neuroimaging data (magnetoencephalography and structural MRI) and neuropsychological assessment to better understand cognitive aging.

 Statistical Analysis Data Collection Scientific Writing Neuroscience Neuroimaging Psychology Neuropsychological Assessment